Eurofins-Hackathon/Copilot-Bootcamp/README.md

 # Copilot Bootcamp
 The "Copilot Bootcamp" is a comprehensive, three-hour session training program designed to enhance coding proficiency with AI integration.

-The first session introduces participants to AI, focusing on its history and ethical use, and transitions into an exploration of GitHub Copilot as a powerful AI coding assistant.
+- Session 1 (1 hour) focuses on AI basics, its history, ethical considerations, and introduces GitHub Copilot as an AI-powered coding assistant.

-Next, the emphasis shifts to GitHub Copilot's practical applications, such as code autocompletion, unit test generation, and effective documentation practices.
-Lastly, it advances into more complex coding techniques, including debugging, refactoring, and prompt engineering with Copilot, culminating in a hands-on lab to apply these new skills in real-world scenarios.
+- Session 2 (1 hour) explores GitHub Copilot's features like code autocompletion, test generation, and documentation best practices.

+- Session 3 (1 hour) covers advanced techniques such as debugging, refactoring, and prompt engineering with Copilot, including a practical lab session.

-This bootcamp is tailored for developers seeking to leverage AI technology to elevate their coding capabilities.
+Ideal for developers looking to enhance their coding with AI.

-- Session 1 - Introduction to AI and GitHub Copilot (1 hour)
-This session offers an introduction to AI, covering its history and key terms, and discusses ethical AI use.
-It transitions to GitHub Copilot, highlighting its role as an AI-powered coding assistant, with a focus on its real-time code suggestion capabilities and its integration with various programming languages and IDEs.

-- Session 2 - Foundations of GitHub Copilot (1 hour)
-The second session delves into GitHub Copilot's practical applications, specifically its code autocompletion and suggestion features.
-Key aspects include generating unit tests, creating data model skeletons, and utilizing Copilot for effective code documentation and best practices.

-- Session 3 - Advanced Concepts and Application (1 hour)
-In the concluding session, participants explore advanced coding techniques using GitHub Copilot, focusing on code debugging, refactoring, and performance optimization.
-It also introduces prompt engineering, teaching how to construct and refine prompts for optimal coding outcomes, capped off with a hands-on lab to apply these skills.

 ## Labs Prerequisites
 Ensure the following for a smooth GitHub Copilot experience in Visual Studio Code: